Hybrid Querying Over Relational Databases and Large Language Models: SWAN Construction

 \subsection{Free Form Response and Value Selection}

 In SWAN, the challenges for LLMs to generate factual data can be broken down into two categories: i) free form response and ii) value selection.
 The free form response requires LLMs to generate data when some context is provided.
-For instance, in the California Schools database, it originally contained both the school name and the school url.
+For instance, in the California Schools database, the tables originally contained both the school name and the school url.
 We removed the school url column, and as a result, we expect LLMs to generate short-form urls for the schools.
 Often, the school url is closely related to the school name and often ends with edu.
-The value selection involves choosing data values from a predefined list.
-For example, when we removed the $publisher\_id$ field from the Superhero database, we retained the $publisher$ table, which contains the names of all publishers for the superheroes in the database.
+Value selection involves choosing data values from a predefined list (e.g., a list of unique publisher names).
+For instance, after we removed the $publisher\_id$ field from the $superhero$ table and the entire $publisher$ table from the Superhero database, we retained the unique values of $publisher\_names$, which contains the names of all publishers for the superheroes in the database.
 Consequently, the list of all publisher names can be provided to the LLMs, allowing them to select the appropriate publisher for each superhero.